novemberkilo/ink-blot-zola-source/content/posts/refactoring-with-applicative.md

 +++
-title="Refactoring with Applicative - a small example in Haskell." date=2018-05-27 draft=false
+title="Refactoring with Applicative - a small example in Haskell" date=2018-05-27 draft=false
 [taxonomies]